bibek22/blog/content/programming/intro-to-python.md

 ##### What's str ??

-What we generally call "text" in normal talk is called `string` in programming.
+What we generally know as text in normal talk is called `string` in programming as in string of characters.

 ```python3
 college = "St. Xavier's College"
 ```

 So, `college` is now a string variable.

 There are somes rules for naming a variable.